affandial/soft-ui-dashboard-laravel/README.md

 And Laravel: https://laravel.com/docs/9.x/installation

-## Installation

-1. Unzip the downloaded archive
-2. Copy and paste **soft-ui-dashboard-laravel-master** folder in your **projects** folder.
-Rename the folder to your project's name
-3. In your terminal run `composer install`
-4. Copy `.env.example` to `.env` and updated the configurations (mainly the database configuration)
-5. In your terminal run `php artisan key:generate`
-6. Run `php artisan migrate --seed` to create the database tables and seed the roles and users tables note :  u can run `php artisan migrate --class=DataPatient` for specefic seeder
-7. Run `php artisan storage:link` to create the storage symlink (if you are using **Vagrant** with **Homestead** for development, remember to ssh into your virtual machine and run the command from there).

 ## Usage
 Register a user or login with default user **admin@softui.com** and password **secret** from your database and start testing (make sure to run the migrations and seeders for these credentials to be available).